Have busy photos? You NEED to use White Space Design!

 I tend not to crop photos on my phone, I preserve as much of the image as I can and that saved me when I imported these photos into wedge shaped spots on my page.

 I selected a digital template to use, Layerworks 1806 from Katie Pertiet Designs and began bringing my photos into the page.
-The best photo became my focal point the other photos took a supporting roll.
+The best photo became my focal point the other photos took a supporting role.
 It was obvious where to place the green, yellow, and orange photos.

 I placed the predominantly black photo in the top aqua quadrant because that was the most balanced.
 I relocated and resized several elements to the bottom right corner in order to make a spot for journaling.
 I added patterned paper from Simple Stories in appropriate colors to the remaining wedges.
 I could not fit all the information into my journaling spot so I created a title and date.
 I copied and relocated elements from other parts of the page in order to create a foundation under my title.
 I added a star at reduced opacity to anchor thee title.
 I removed several superfluous layers and frame elements & resized some stitching elements so that they did not go over anyone’s face.
 At that point thee background was plain white.
 I felt that with such a busy layout I needed that calm of the white space surrounding the page but applied a wood-grain paper to the background and reduced the opacity to 13% so it would remain predominantly white but with enough texture to provide some interest.